Southern Cornbread Recipe

 Ingredients to make Southern cornbread on a marble countertop.

-• Eggs – room temperature eggs incorporate best into the cornbread batter.
+• Eggs: Room temperature eggs for best incorporation into the batter.

 Skillet with melted butter on a marble countertop.